 Fix randomly rebooting clients

-When you have installed many application on the image, they tend to have some scheduled task created on the OS.
-This sometime causes the client to restart without any blue screen.
+When you have installed many applications on the image, they tend to have some scheduled task created on the OS.
+This sometimes causes the client to restart without any blue screen.
 Here is how you can fix it.
-Here we have windows 10 client.
+Here we have Windows 10 clients.

-5. Turn off the client, then disable the superclient and then save the changes.
+- Turn off the client, then disable the super client and then save the changes.

 Client cache with 512MB to 1024MB was good enough.

-3. In case if you have Dell PCs and you installed any Dell services your PCs can have randomly reboot each 8-15 min, or - please delete these services or create new image, because these services can be cause disconnects of iSCSI protocol.
+In case if you have Dell PCs and you installed any Dell services your PCs can randomly reboot each 8-15 min, or delete these services or create a new image, because these services can cause disconnects of iSCSI protocol.